Diverse Emission Patterns from Precessing Super-Eddington Disks Formed in Tidal Disruption Events: Radiative Features

-For cases with weak modulation, if the viewing angle is small, the dominated emission is X-ray; otherwise, it is optical.
-These cases correspond to X-ray or optical TDEs with minimal variability.
-For cases with a medium/large modulation amplitude, if $i_{\rm max} \lesssim 50^{\degree}$, we see medium modulation amplitude in the X-ray light curve.
-If the viewing angle crosses $50^{\degree}$, we see a large amplitude of modulation in the X-ray band and a slight increase in the optical band when the X-ray emission drops.
-If the viewing angle range is even larger and crosses $90^{\degree}$, we can observe the disk edge twice during a cycle, leading to two optical peaks in one phase.
+We can distinguish 4 different cases.
+First, for cases with a constant viewing angle, the emission would not show precession-induced variability.
+Second, for cases where the viewing angle undergoes only minor changes, the dominant emission is X-ray if the viewing angle is near the polar region; otherwise, it is optical.
+These cases correspond to X-ray or optical TDEs with small variability.
+Third, when the viewing angle shifts between the thick outflow region and the polar region, we observe a significant modulation amplitude in the X-ray light curve.
+Finally, If the viewing angle range is even larger and spans $90^{\degree}$, the disk edge can be observed twice within a single cycle, resulting in two optical peaks during one phase.
+We designate these 4 cases as \textit{smooth-TDE}, \textit{Dimmer}, \textit{Blinker}, \textit{Siren}, respectively.

 These findings elucidate the radiative evolution of a precessing disk in a stable stage.
 However, in the context of TDE, the accretion rate undergoes a rapid increase followed by a gradual decline.
 Consequently, the light curve should reflect the interplay between these two effects.
 In the forthcoming section, we will delve into the analysis of the light curve emanating from a precessing disk in a declining accretion rate.